 Visitor Guide and Photo Gallery

 If Zadar, Croatia, is calling you, start planning your visit, as it will be one of the most memorable visits of a lifetime.
+There are so many things to do in Zadar, Croatia.
 This great city has a unique and fascinating story.
 This 3,000-year-old settlement’s rich and turbulent history earned it recognition as a UNESCO World Heritage Site in 2017.
 It is known as the oldest continuously inhabited city in Croatia.
 It also became the capital of the Eastern Roman Empire and maintained its capital status until the end of World War I.

 One of the most intriguing aspects about this place is its history is literally written on the walls.
 The Zadar fortification walls were impenetrable and defended the city and its residents for centuries.
 The Croatian government restored these ancient walls in 2020 with EU funds.
 You can easily explore them on foot and see why they survived persistent attacks over generations.

 Our visit to Croatia took us along the whole western coast of this beautiful country.
 Zadar was a logical stop and, as a result, became one of our favorite cities in Croatia.
 Let us introduce you to this beautiful coastal town in more detail.